bytecodealliance/wasmtime/cranelift/docs/testing.rst

 ****************
-Testing Cretonne
+Testing Cranelift
 ****************

-Cretonne is tested at multiple levels of abstraction and integration.
+Cranelift is tested at multiple levels of abstraction and integration.
 When possible, Rust unit tests are used to verify single functions and types.
 When testing the interaction between compiler passes, file-level tests are appropriate.

-The top-level shell script :file:`test-all.sh` runs all of the tests in the Cretonne repository.
+The top-level shell script :file:`test-all.sh` runs all of the tests in the Cranelift repository.

 Rust tests
 ==========

 .. highlight:: rust

 Rust and Cargo have good support for testing.
-Cretonne uses unit tests, doc tests, and integration tests where appropriate.
+Cranelift uses unit tests, doc tests, and integration tests where appropriate.

 Unit tests